evhub/conditioning-predictive-models/posts.md

 Such tampering becomes a serious problem if we directly use such a predictive model to do planning in the world—for example, if we always pick the action that is predicted to lead to the most happy humans, we could easily end up picking an action that leads to a world where the humans just look happy on the cameras rather than actually being happy.
 Christiano et al. propose solving this problem by attempting to access the predictor’s _latent knowledge_—that is, its internal understanding of the actual state of the world.

 Though we agree that using such a predictive model for direct planning would likely require accessing its latent knowledge to some degree, planning is only one of many possible uses for such a predictive model.
 Access to a model that we know is just trying to predict the future outputs of some set of cameras is still quite powerful, even if such a model is not safe to use for direct planning.
 This poses an important question:_ is there anything that we could do with such a predictive model that would be both safe and competitive without being able to access its latent knowledge?_ That question—or its equivalent in the large language model context—is the primary question that we will be trying to answer here.

+Note that an important part of the “just trying to predict the future” assumption here is that the predictor model is _myopic_ in the sense that it chooses each individual output to be the best prediction possible rather than e.g. choose early outputs to make future predictions easier.[^300] As a result, we’ll be imagining that purely predictive models will never take actions like “turn the world into a supercomputer to use for making good predictions” (unless they are predicting an agent that would do that).

+[^300]:
+     See “[Acceptability Verification: A Research Agenda](https://www.alignmentforum.org/posts/GeabLEXYP7oBMivmF/acceptability-verification-a-research-agenda)” for a more thorough discussion of myopia and its various types.
+We’ll discuss further in [Section 4](https://www.alignmentforum.org/posts/qoHwKgLFfPcEuwaba/conditioning-predictive-models-making-inner-alignment-as) the probability of actually getting such a myopic model.

 To understand what sort of things we might be able to do with a predictive model, we first need to understand how such a predictive model might generalize.
 If we know nothing about our model other than that it was trained on a prediction task, there is nothing we can safely do with it, since it could have arbitrary behavior off-distribution.
 Thus, we’ll need to build some conceptual model of what a predictive model might be doing that allows us to understand what its generalization behavior might look like.